AlexanderLJankowski/AlexanderLJankowski/README.md

 - locate my github @AlecJankow and other account @AlexanderLeeJankowski
 - Hand of Father is not a finished work.
+- A Holy Father tells his daughter to wait for marriage.
 - My Grandfather Sgt.Edwin https://www.duluthnewstribune.com/obituaries/edwin-j-jankowski

 <!---